Curriculum

 Our Curriculum Intent

-At Woolton High School, we endeavour to ensure that our school community is ‘Safe, happy, healthy and learning’
+At Woolton High School, we endeavour to ensure that our school community is ‘Safe, happy, healthy and learning so that you are prepared for future learning and employment”

 We aim to support our learners to achieve their potential through access to a broad and balanced, personalised curriculum with opportunities for real meaningful progression in a range of academic and vocational areas.